curl/everything-curl/libcurl/callbacks/conversions.md

+# Network data conversion

+Up until libcurl version 7.82.0, these callbacks were provided to make things work on non-ASCII platforms. **The support for these callbacks have since been removed.**

+The documentation below is kept here for a while and describes how they used to work.
+It will be removed from this book at a future date.

-# Convert to and from network callbacks
+## Convert to and from network callbacks

 For non-ASCII platforms, `CURLOPT_CONV_FROM_NETWORK_FUNCTION` is provided.
 This function should convert **to** host encoding **from** the